Latest Updates

 To learn more about Cryptocurrency options, visit the Cryptocurrency homepage.

-30. Do I need a digital wallet to trade options on Cryptocurrency futures?
+30. Do I need a digital wallet to trade Cryptocurrency options?

 No. You do not need a digital wallet because Cryptocurrency options either cash settle in USD or settle into their respective Cryptocurrency futures, which are financially settled.
 Therefore, this does not involve the exchange of cryptocurrency.

-31. What do I need to do to trade options on Cryptocurrency futures?
+31. What do I need to do to trade Cryptocurrency options?

 To trade options, you must open an account with a registered futures broker who will maintain your account and guarantee your trades.
 In the options business, brokerage firms are known as either a futures commission merchant (FCM) or an introducing broker (IB).